PFKimmerle/Python/README.md

 To use the scripts or run the projects:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine: 'https://github.com/PFKimmerle/Python.git'
 2. Navigate to the desired project directory.
 3. Follow the specific instructions in the README of that directory to run the scripts or projects.